Blocks of profinite groups with cyclic defect group: Brauer trees and Brauer tree algebras

 \begin{defi} Define the \emph{Brauer tree} of $B$ to be $\Gamma(B):=\Gamma(B_{N})$, for any $N\in\mathcal{N}$, except for the multiplicity $m$ of the exceptional vertex, which is defined to be $\frac{|D|-1}{|\mathcal{S}|}$ if $D$ is finite, or $\infty$ if $D$ is infinite. \end{defi}

 The next theorem is a pseudocompact version of \cite[Theorem 5.10.37]{Zim}:

 \begin{teo} Let $B$ be a block of a profinite group $G$ with cyclic defect group $D$.
-Then $B$ is canonically isomorphic to the Brauer tree algebra $A$ of $\Gamma(B)$, which can be described as follows: \begin{enumerate} \item There is a one-to-one correspondence between the edges of $\Gamma(B)$ and the simple $A$-modules.
+Then $B$ can be naturally identified with a Brauer tree algebra $A$ associated to $\Gamma(B)$, which can be described as follows: \begin{enumerate} \item There is a one-to-one correspondence between the edges of $\Gamma(B)$ and the simple $A$-modules.

 \item if the edge $S$ is adjacent to an exceptional vertex of infinite multiplicity, then the socle of the projective cover $P_S$ of the corresponding simple module is $0$.
 Otherwise, $\tn{Soc}(P_S)\iso S$,